wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 Use spy to extract information programmatically.
 This page gives details on the available endpoints and associated parameters.

 Use Wavefront top if you want a keyboard-driven UI that's similar to the Linux top UI.
 The tool is open source and on [GitHub](https://github.com/wavefrontHQ/wftop).
 You can also read [the blog that Joanna prepared](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/monitor-and-optimize-data-ingestion-by-wavefront-across-your-organization-introducing-wavefront-top), or watch a short video.
+Note that this video was created in 2019 and some of the information in it might have changed.
+It also uses the 2019 version of the UI.

 <iframe id="kmsembed-1_yif61rd5" width="708" height="402" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_yif61rd5/uiConfId/49694343/pbc/252649793/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade" frameborder="0" title="Using Wavefront Top"></iframe>